pulumi/docs/pulumi-hugo/themes/default/content/blog/programming-the-cloud-with-python/index.md

 tags: ["Serverless","AWS","Python"]
 date: "2019-04-04"

-summary: "Python is awesome for automating manual tasks.
+meta_desc: "Python is awesome for automating manual tasks.
 So let's use it for cloud infrastructure as code!"
 ---

 Across the industry, the popularity of Python is exploding.
 Amongst our